Tips on Evacuating from a Hurricane by Car in Houston

 Fill your gas tank

 First of all, make sure you have a full tank of gas.
 During Hurricane Katrina (2005), many people left New Orleans for Baton Rouge.
 A trip that normally takes an hour and a half stretched out to nine hours.
-Do you know how far your car will get in nine hours of ten miles per hour?
+Do you know how far your car will get in nine hours of driving at ten miles per hour?
 Do you want to wait until you are in the middle of an evacuation to find out?
 No?
 Then fill your tank with gas.

 I also advise that you fill your tank every day during the run up to a hurricane.
 You never know when the gas stations will run out of gas.
 It may happen right before the storm hits.
 And it is for sure that the lines will get longer and longer as the storm nears.